 - Nurture past candidates.
 Someone who declined your offer last year may be ready to reconsider.
 Keep the relationship warm with periodic, genuine touchpoints - not automated drip campaigns.

-A CRM or ATS with pipeline management features makes this practical at scale.
+Practical at scale, a CRM or ATS with pipeline management features is what makes this discipline stick.
+Add passive candidates to your ATS as you source them - not just after they apply - so they’re in your system before a role opens.
 Tag candidates by function, seniority, and readiness.
 Set reminders to re-engage every quarter.
-Track who responded positively but wasn't ready to move - those are your warmest leads for future roles.
+Track who responded positively but wasn’t ready to move - those are your warmest leads for future roles.
+The payoff is real: Gem’s 2026 Recruiting Benchmarks Report found that 46% of hires now come from CRM rediscovery - candidates already in the database - up from just 26% in 2021.
+That’s nearly half of all placements coming from people recruiters had already identified.
 Without a system, good intentions turn into forgotten spreadsheets within a month.

 What Mistakes Kill Passive Sourcing Results?